DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 What will I study in Computer Science A-level?

-- Paper 1: this paper tests a your ability to program, as well as your theoretical knowledge of Computer Science.
+- Paper 1: this paper tests your ability to program and your theoretical knowledge of Computer Science.
 You will be programming in C#

 - The topics covered by this paper are: